Employment record book: Hungary

 Several types of employment recording books existed in Hungary until 1950, when the unified recording book was introduced.
 The Austrian imperial patent of 1856 made the "servant" book mandatory, while other categories had their own employment records; from 1876 (XII.tvc) the written contract, the much-mentioned convention - "comment", which fixed the methods of remuneration and the conditions of work.
 In Hungary, the use of the (industrial) employment recording book was ordered by Act XVIII of 1884 (Industrial Act).
 Previously, the Kundschaft (apprenticeship certificate, release certificate) and the Wanderbuch (wandering book, wandering book) were used, which were issued by the guild master to the apprentice.
 In 1872, the guilds were abolished, and provisions were made for the establishment of industrial associations uniting former guild members who practiced the same crafts.

 It was made arbitrary in 1950 and abolished in 1992.

 Denmark

-Skudsmålsbog, literally "character book" (or "conduct book").
+Skudsmålsbog (or "conduct book").
 The regulation for skudsmålsbøger was issued on 5 September 1832 for domestic workers.
 The book was generally issued at confirmation.
 When a domestic worker moved to a new town or parish, the local police or parish priest would sign the book, and when leaving a position, the master would attest the employment dates and wage (until 1867, he could also write a note about the quality of work).
 If the domestic worker lost the book, he or she would be fined.
 The final rests of the skudsmålsbog system were abolished in 1921.